Shipping Perishable

 5. Give proper labelling and marking

-Packages should always be labelled with indelible inks and waterproof labels whilst also remaining properly sealed.
-Sometimes, a ‘Fish/Wildlife’ sticker may also be employed by the shipper to provide the required information.
-Typically, the following items are usually displayed on each shipment:
+Packages should always be labelled with indelible inks and waterproof labels while remaining properly sealed.
+Sometimes, a ‘Fish/Wildlife’ sticker may also be used by the shipper.
+Typically, the following items are displayed on each shipment:

 • Name and address of shipper/consignee